 The other day I was listening to Patti Smith’s “Kimberly”, a single in her debut album Horses (1975).
-This tender song was inspired by Smith’s upbringing in poverty, particularly by the stormy day that her fourth sibling Kimberly was born.
-“What an odyssey to grow up in south Jersey, in a Mid-Atlantic state in America, engulfed in post-war housing developments, closed-down factories, swamps, burning barns, and God knew what else!”
+This tender song was inspired by Smith’s upbringing in the lower middle class, particularly by the stormy day that her fourth sibling Kimberly was born.
+“What an odyssey growing up in south Jersey, in a Mid-Atlantic state in America, engulfed in post-war housing developments, closed-down factories, swamps, burning barns, and God knew what else!”
 I was thinking.

-All of this now seems a distant dream… though I am constantly reminded of these beautiful images by my mom’s singing “Quê hương”.
+All of this now seems a distant dream, though constantly childhood images still return, sometimes evoked by my mom’s singing “Quê hương”.

 “Quê Hương”, meaning either Homeland or Hometown in English, is the song that my mother sang to me when I was little.
 Sometimes mom still sings this song, especially when family welcome guests.
 Each time she sings it, the star fruit tree in my grandpa’s garden appears vividly in my mind.